 The Board considers that this situation will not impair the balance of power and authority between the Board and the management of the Company.
 This is because the balance of power and authority is ensured by the operations of the Board which comprises experienced and high caliber individuals with demonstrated integrity.
-Further, decisions of the Board are made by way of majority voting.
-The Board believes that this structure is conductive to strong, prompt response and efficient management and implementation.
+Further, decisions of the Board are made by way of majority votes.
+The Board believes that this structure is conducive to a stronger and more promptly response to fast changing business environment and a more efficient management and implementation process.